 Taking medicinal painkillers may not always be possible for a baby given its immaturity of growth as of yet.
 It has been observed that cucumber can also show certain tendencies which are reminiscent of the action shown by such painkillers.
 This is primarily due to the presence of flavonoids that are present in it.
 These are known to have analgesic properties that can help in relieving pain in certain situations.

-The healthy proponent of cucumber also stems from the fact that it is known to be a potent medicine when it comes to resolving stomach issues.
+Cucumber also provides relief from stomach problems.
 Be it acidity, ulcers or any kind of gastric problems, the natural remedy to go for is consuming cucumber.
 Drinking cucumber juice that has been prepared by steaming it, crushing the pieces and squeezing out the pulp is the best way to give a baby.
 Cucumber water is known to provide similar benefits, too.

 Sometimes, babies refuse to drink water or tend to eat items that do not have good water content.
-This is more frequent in summers when the appetites take a hit as well.
-Cucumbers prove a saviour in this regard since they contain nearly 95 percent water in their constitution.
+This is more frequent in summers when the appetite takes a hit.
+Cucumbers prove a saviour in this regard since they contain nearly 95 per cent water in their constitution.
 Giving your little one cucumber to chew on can take care of the thirst as well as replenish the necessary salts and minerals in the body, lost due to dehydration.

 - Mix and match the cucumber with other vegetables.
-All of these can be blended together to form a puree that would give it a much better taste and make it palatable for the little one.
+You can blend them to make a puree and make it palatable for the little one.